 How to prevent a security breach

-Nonprofits can be strategic in addressing any future security risks.
+Nonprofits can be strategic in addressing future security risks.
 A combination of low-cost fixes and using the correct hosting software will ensure that a nonprofit's private information is protected.

 - Ask a Hacker - Hackers for Charity seeks to help nonprofit’s assess and improve their online security.
 These organizations, primarily composed of hackers, are sought out by various organizations to assess their online security from the point of view of a typical hacker.
-Check out this Ted Talk if you don’t believe me.

 - CSM - Wordpress, Drupal, Joomla, and the like are large, trusted names.
 These providers come with the necessary security barriers and consistent testing that your nonprofit needs to ensure that its information is safe.

-If you would like more information regarding your nonprofit's online security, contact one of our web experts today to discuss the various ways our products and solutions will ensure that your nonprofit's website is protected.
+If you would like more information regarding your nonprofit's online security, contact one of our web experts today to discuss the various ways our products and solutions will ensure that your website is protected.